Blower Door Test in Richlandtown, PA

 How Is A Blower Door Test Conducted?

 To perform blower door test in Richlandtown, PA, all exterior doors and windows are tightly sealed, while interior doors remain open to promote balanced airflow throughout the home.
-Technicians select one central exterior door and install an adjustable aluminum frame along with a fabric panel for testing.
-Once the frame is in place, a calibrated fan is used to bring the home’s pressure down to 50 Pascals — about the same as a 20 mph wind on the structure.
+A main exterior door is selected for setup, with an adjustable aluminum frame and fitted fabric panel placed in position.
+A calibrated fan is then attached to the frame and used to depressurize the home to 50 Pascals, which is about the same as a steady 20 mph wind pushing against the structure.

 What Is A Passing Blower Door Test Score?